-To get going on changing my career from Master’s Chemist to tourist in China to, finally, full-stack web developer, I used my own step-by-step plan.
+To get aligned with my personal and career goals after a rocky experience in graduate school, I used my own step-by-step plan.
 Try it for yourself:

 - Get real with yourself: Decide what’s really important to you, then eliminate any noise that gets in the way or distracts you from achieving this goal.
 Noise could be anything from toxic family members, to toxic friends or coworkers, to a messy, cluttered household, to excessive financial burdens, to keeping up a certain image.
 If it’s not part of your vision, discard it!